Articles

 As always, remain vigilant for symptoms and seek urgent care if your child appears unwell.

-If you would like us to review your child’s vaccination record, discuss vaccination options or add you to our waiting list, please do get in touch with our reception team on 0207 245 9333.
+If you would like us to review your or your child’s vaccination record or discuss vaccination options, please do get in touch with our reception team on 0207 245 9333.

 About the author